soyoungjung1/Bot563/notebook-log.md

 Execution results written to grouped_genes_aligned.fasta.out Starting tree written to grouped_genes_aligned.fasta.tree
 ```
 So JTT+G4 model was best fitted with my data set.

-## RAxML using JTT+G4 model
+## Run the RAxML using JTT+G4 model
 ### Run the RAxML-ng
 I copied my alligned data set into the same folder (software/raxml-ng_v1 folder)
 ```
 (base) soyoungjung@Soyoungs-MacBook-Pro raxml-ng_v1 % cp ~/Documents/Bot563/Bot563/grouped_genes_aligned.fasta .
 ```
 ### Verify the format and data consistency of the input files
-I chose the model LG+G4 as my data set was made up of amino acid sequences.
-I checked the format of input data using:
+I chose the model JTT+G4 as my data set and I checked the format of input data using:
 ```
 (base) soyoungjung@Soyoungs-MacBook-Pro raxml-ng_v1 % ./raxml-ng --check --msa grouped_genes_aligned.fasta --model JTT+G4
 ```
-And the result was
+And the result was:
 ```
 Alignment can be successfully read by RAxML-NG.
 ```
+So it seems like the input data can be read by RAxML-NG.
+- But when I tried to check the alignment file with output=phylip, it said that ```ERROR: Alignment check failed (see details above)!```.
+So make sure the input alignment file was output=fasta file.

 ### Inferring ML trees

 ```
 (base) soyoungjung@Soyoungs-MacBook-Pro raxml-ng_v1 % ./raxml-ng --threads 2 --msa grouped_genes_aligned.fasta --model JTT+G4 --prefix JTT
 ```
-It took a little while like 5-6ish mins.
+It took like 5-6ish mins.
 And the output was:
 ```
 AIC score: 33111.505310 / AICc score: 33141.284778 / BIC score: 33500.608069
 Free parameters (model + branch lengths): 88